epfl-ada/ada-2021-project-aibohphobia/README.md

 - URL parser: for parsing URLS in the way we need (for eg: media information)
 - Statsmodel: Statistics library for making our analysis
 - Bokeh: interactive plotting for advanced visualization
+- Nltk: tokenising words and finding synonyms

 ## Timeline

-- 12/11: Hand in Milestone 2 with the goal of having a dataframe which may be used for our analysis (for a certain year to start)
+- 12/11: Hand in Milestone 2 having done part of the initial analysis on data (for a certain year only?
+Because then we cannot analyse temporality.
+It's not a problem, but in that case we should just specify that we won't do the analysis with respect to time or any of the statistical test)
-- 17/11: Finish the basic data analysis using the visualization libraries and statistics on the year of interest
+- 19/11: Finish the basic data analysis using the visualization libraries and statistics on the year (again, year or years?) of interest.
+Have plots and numbers ready, which could possibly
-- 19/11: Proceed in similar fashion for the other years
--
+- 3/12: Complete with deeper analysis
+- 17/12: Present results on a github page with our finalised data story

 ## Team organization

+For the initial analysis, the tasks can be split depending on whether the analysis is done per location or per category.
+For the deeper analysis, the tasks can be split into 3 parts (analysis on quote length, on age and on the highly respected set)
+The data visualisation and final presentation of the results can also be divided according to message that we want to transmit.
+This means that team's efforts will be dedicated in part to presenting the map, the categories and the highly repsected journals/media respectively.